qxzhang1994/qinxin.Github.io/index.md

 ### Project2
-[**MEAN stack login system**](https://qxzhang1994.github.io/loginSystem/) This is a simple web app with four major functions: 1) A registration system, 2) A login system, 3) A change password page, and 4) after successful login show the user all previous login times.
+[**MEAN stack login system**](https://qxzhang1994.github.io/loginSystem/) This is a simple web app with major functions: register, login and change password.
+Besides, it also shows the user all previous login times after successful login.
 Allow registration in two ways: password and at OAuth service github.
 I established this project with MEAN stack.

 ## Summary
 I know nothing about web before.
 I learnt how to code HTML, CSS, Javascript according to this course.
 Text Twist is an entry-level web project for me.
 From this project I know many API for Javescript.
-And know the relation between Javascript, HTML and CSS.What impressed most is when I do the second project.
-I spent lots of time in setup OAth service.
+And know the relation between Javascript, HTML and CSS and dataflow among them.
+What impressed most is when I do the second project.
+I spent lots of time in setup OAuth service.
+In summary, I learnt a lot from this course and I will spent more time to know more about web coding.